barrelo89/CARN/README.md

 ## Prerequisite
 - Language: Python3
 - Required Packages: numpy, cv2 (for read image input), and tensorflow
-- In this implementation, tensorflow-gpu==2.0.0 is installed.
-If higher version of TF used, you can easily enable 'group convolution' in tf.keras.layers.Conv2D by setting 'groups' attribute to the number of groups you want
 - To install the required packages, type the following command:

 1) Using tensorflow-gpu==2.0.0